-Committee on Science, Engineering, and Public Policy (COSEPUP) conducts studies on cross-cutting issues in science and technology policy and monitors key developments in U.S. science and technology policy.
-It is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the Institute of Medicine.
+Committee on Science, Engineering, Medicine and Public Policy (COSEMPUP) conducts studies on cross-cutting issues in science and technology policy and monitors key developments in U.S. science and technology policy.
+It is a joint unit of the National Academy of Sciences, National Academy of Engineering, and the National Academy of Medicine.

 Committee on Science, Technology, and Law Program (CSTL) brings together the science and engineering community and the legal community to explore pressing issues, improve communication, and help resolve issues between the two communities.